learn-co-students/dc-web-062419/54-Thinking-In-Redux/README.md

   - Connect actions to components with `mapDispatchToProps`

 ## Things that need fixing
- - Searchbar
+ X Searchbar
- - PaintingList
+ X PaintingList
- - PaintingDetail
+ X PaintingDetail
- - PaintingForm
+ X PaintingForm

 ## mapDispatchToProps special syntax

 #### Weekend
 - Redux?
+See Learn.co
+  - Try refactoring your old labs or projects to use redux?
 - Project Planning:
   - MUST have back end models WITH attributes and relationships
   - MUST have thorough wireframes for front end views
   - Must have your React component hierarchy or component tree

+#### Rest of the Day
+- What To Expect Talk given by Chine and Trevor
+- My last feelings with you
+  - Move to Mod 5 afterwards